Skip to main content

 Frequently Asked Questions

-Zexion is a action adventure game with science fiction theme.
+Zexion is a action adventure game with horror and science fiction themes.

 Zexion is available on PC, Steam Deck, Windows and Linux.